City has settled $23M in Westboro bus crash claims, but more remain | CBC News

 City has settled $23M in Westboro bus crash claims, but more remain

-Five years after the tragic double-decker bus crash that killed three passengers and injured dozens more, the City of Ottawa's outside lawyers are still mediating claims and have paid out more than $23.5 million.
+Five years after the tragic double-decker bus crash that killed three passengers and injured dozens, the City of Ottawa's outside lawyers have paid out more than $23.5 million in claims and are still mediating more .

 While most of that cost is borne by its insurers, the city is responsible for a $6-million deductible.